David Silva: Valencia

 A product of Valencia's youth system, Silva made his professional debut in 2004–05, with Segunda División's Eibar, while on loan from Valencia, playing 35 league games and scoring on five occasions.
 In the following season, he was again out on loan, this time to Celta de Vigo, where he played 34 matches, scoring four goals.
 After two late substitute appearances, the first in a 2–0 home win over Málaga on 28 August 2005, Silva finished as an undisputed starter as the Galician side reached the UEFA Cup straight from the second-tier.

 Silva returned to Valencia in the summer of 2006, becoming an automatic first-choice despite his young age of 20.
 In two seasons combined, he only missed six matches and netted 14 goals, his first league goal coming on 5 November 2006 in a 1–1 draw at Espanyol.
 In August 2008, he extended his contract by five years, amidst interest of several Premier League teams.
 He won the Copa del Rey 2008, his first title in Spain.

 After not appearing in the first three months of 2008–09 due to a chronic ankle ailment, Silva returned to the call-ups in mid-December.
 On 3 January 2009, he scored twice in a 3–1 home win over Atlético Madrid, still contributing with 19 matches (four goals) as the Che qualified for the Europa League.

 In the 2009–10 season, Silva scored a career-best eight goals, as Valencia finished in third position and returned to the UEFA Champions League.
-On 15 April 2010, he scored a brace against Athletic Bilbao for a 2–0 home win, adding three assists in the 4–4 thriller at Werder Bremen for the Europa League's round of 16.
+On 15 April 2010, he scored a brace against Athletic Bilbao for a 2–0 home win, adding three assists in a 4–4 draw at Werder Bremen for the Europa League's round of 16.